aaronbloomfield/dada/hws/hw10-buffer-overflow.md

 5. An encoding for a 1-byte NOP instruction on x86 and x64 is 0x90.

-6. You could also try to figure out how to keep the debugger from changing the enviornment (likely with some `unset env` commands), but this is less preferable, because it means your exploit is less reliable.
+6. You could also try to figure out how to keep the debugger from changing the environment (likely with some `unset env` commands), but this is less preferable, because it means your exploit is less reliable.

 ### Shellcode production